itucsdb1928/itucsdb18/docs/source/user/member2.rst

 ========================================

 From the Register page, you can enter your proper information on our website and register.
+I asked from the user his/her name, surname ,age, gender email and password to register to our web site.

     .. figure:: pictures_user/U_SignUp.png
       :scale: 50 %
       :alt: map to buried treasure

-If you are already a member of our site, you can enter your information from the login page.
+If you are already a member of our site, you can enter your email and password from the login page.

     .. figure:: pictures_user/U_signIn.png